Nando at the treble

 2016 – Midfielder Kevin Stewart signed a new contract.
 He made twenty senior appearances for the reds since arriving in July 2014 after his contract with Tottenham Hotspur expired, moving on to Hull City after three years in L4.

 2018 – Ex-reds centre-half Gabriel Paletta signed for Chinese Super League club Jiangsu Suning, netting once in 46 outings.
+On the same day, midfielder Elijah Dixon-Bonner signed as a professional for the reds, so far making one senior appearance.

 1998 - David James played his 213th consecutive reds game in a 1-1 derby draw at Anfield, before finally making way for Brad Friedel.
 Paul Ince nabbed our equaliser after Duncan Ferguson had struck one of his five goals past us, while Robbie Fowler suffered a serious knee injury in a clash with keeper Thomas Myhre.
 This was our eighth consecutive derby without victory.